mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 ### QUEST 3.3: THE ASSEMBLY (Level 13)

-**Hook:** With all three Components secured, heroes face the weight of impossible choices.
+**Hook:** With all five Components secured, heroes face the weight of impossible choices.
 The World-Splitter pieces pulse with power.
 Everyone wants them—kings, gods, rebels, scholars.
 What will the heroes do?

 **Location:** Various (Consultation Phase) → Kaer Thandros (Decision Point)